visidlab/visidlab.github.io/_people/lowgren.md

 permalink: /team/lowgren/
 # Pick one of the following
 role: faculty
+# If you selected faculty, then fill in your title below
+title: Professor
 email: jonas.lowgren@liu.se

 # leave empty if you don't have apersonal website